-Whenever people are employed working for others, the possibilities always exists that an employee can be demoted or moved to a lower position.
+Whenever people are employed working for others, the possibility always exists that an employee can be demoted or moved to a lower position.
 There are a great number of reasons why a person would be demoted among them:

-downturn in the economy that causes one to be demoted or fired
+- downturn in the economy that causes one to be demoted or fired

-poor work performance
+- poor work performance

-change in management
+- change in management

 The fact remains however that it doesn’t matter why a person is demoted, it is human nature to desire to be raised up and not put down.
 So if one goes from supervisor to line worker, for example, there are bound to be some issues.
 There will be even more problems if one is demoted while a former subordinate is promoted.
 If one is demoted and begins working with people one used to supervise and not treat nicely another set of issues arises.

-Third, if you are demoted and now on equal footing with people you once supervised and treated without keeping the Golden Rule in mind, you have to find a way to make amends and quickly.
-Your new co-workers who are now on equal footing with you,will have no problem taking every action possible to remind you of your new position.
+Third, if you are demoted you may now be on equal footing with people you once supervised and treated without keeping the Golden Rule in mind.
+If that is the case, you have to find a way to make amends and do it quickly.
+Your new co-workers who are now on equal footing with you will have no problem reminding you of your new position.
 There is no reason to worry about this.
 It is going to happen, so be ready for it and move on.
-If a former subordinate becomes your superior once you are demoted you will have to suck it up and start working.
+If a former subordinate becomes your superior once you are demoted, you will have to suck it up and start working.

 After the demotion, take a breath.
 It is time to make decisions.
 You must decide to either:

-1. accept that you have been demoted and decide to stay in the new position and work
+- decide to stay in the new position and work

 - decide to work hard to be restored within the organization

 Look back at the list just above.
 One thing will stand out for you.
 That thing is the fact that no matter what else you do, everything starts with accepting that the demotion has taken place.
-Like most things in life, the road to where ever it is you are going start with knowing and accepting where you are now.
-Once you have decided which of the options you are going to take, move forward with a clear head, a courageous heart and a clear plan.
+Like most things in life, the road to where ever it is you are going starts with knowing and accepting where you are now.
+Once you have decided which of the options you are going to take, move forward with a clear head, a courageous heart, and a clear plan.

-Do the job you now have and do it to the best of our ability.
-Be respectful, courteous and dedicated.
+Do the job you now have and do it to the best of your ability.
+Be respectful, courteous, and dedicated.
 In other words, do your job.
 Once you have been demoted, you are on the company’s radar, you have caught the eye of people in power.
-By doing your job and doing it well, even after demotion, the people who made decision to demote you will realize it was a good decision not to terminate you and that there may be a reason to restore you in the future.
+By doing your job and doing it well, even after demotion, the people who made the decision to demote you will realize it was a good decision not to terminate you.
+They may realize there may be a reason to restore you in the future.